-Harry thought that he didn't like treating Remus like a potential enemy.
+Harry thought that he didn't like treating Remus as a potential enemy.
 But, given the situation, there wasn't much choice.
 They had to be careful.
 "Okay, so we would meet him there, make sure it's really him, and then let him back in."

 Ginny looked unsure about the last part.
 "You want to let him back into Grimmauld?"

-"Yes.
+"Yeah.
 It's Remus, Gin, he's not going to try and make me go back," Harry said.
 He had that much faith in his former professor.

 "I know that, but what about me?" she said, revealing the reason for her reluctance.

 Harry understood.
-And he couldn't blame Remus or Mrs. Weasley if they were to attempt to return Ginny to safety; it wasn't like he hadn't tried something similar.
+And he couldn't blame Remus or Mrs Weasley if they were to attempt to return Ginny to safety; it wasn't like he hadn't tried something similar.
 But Ginny was at Grimmauld Place, and by Harry's side, to stay.
 He still would have preferred to keep her away from the danger, and if she asked to leave he would never say no, but he wouldn't force her to go.
 And he wouldn't let anyone else do it, either.